Teetering Bulgarian government survives fourth no-confidence vote

 Even the Socialists’ own coalition ally, the ethnic Turkish MRF party, on Wednesday had predicted that Oresharski’s government would not last a full-term, adding the MRF was open to discussing various options including early polls.

-The Center-right GERB, which won 30.4 percent of the vote on Sunday, well ahead of the Socialists who were on 18.9 percent, has demanded the resignation of the government.
+The Centre-right GERB, which won 30.4 percent of the vote on Sunday, well ahead of the Socialists who were on 18.9 percent, has demanded the resignation of the government.

 Socialist leader Sergei Stanishev has so far dismissed calls for snap polls, but has rapped the government for delaying reforms and failing to speed up economic growth.